intelops/scsctl/README.md

 # scsctl
+> We are continuously adding the listed features

-Tool for automating Vulnerability Risk Management for enhancing Software Supply Chain Security Measures.
+CLI/CI Tool for Automating Vulnerability Management for Enhancing Software Supply Chain Security Measures.

 ### Features
 - Integration with other Tools & Platforms: